A New Hard Fork of Bitcoin

 - Anti-node, anti-sovereignty concepts, such as: “federated” sidechains, Fedi, Liquid, etc.

 - Wishful thinking, and other “braindead” advocacy.
-S2F.
+Stock-to-flow.
 “Carnivore-style” maximalism, and other “lifestyle” cult-like nonsense.

-- Toxicity, and pointless recreational sadism.
+- Toxicity, and pointless misanthropy.
 “We never wanted these users, anyway.”
 “You’ll come crawling back to Bitcoin, you’ll see!”

 - We can only succeed, if we “recruit” people.